ireneisdoomed/Bioinformatics/otp_test/README.md

 # Get Association Scores from the Open Targets Platform

 Welcome!
-Small application to fetch the association scores for a given target or disease ID.
+This is a small application to fetch the association scores for a given target or disease ID.

 For any given target or disease ID this package allows you to:

 1. Store into a JSON file the target-disease association information resulting from the query.
 2. See a simple analysis of the scores indicating the maximum, minimum and average and standard deviation values of the overall association scores of each target or disease.

-This package accesses the Open Targets Platform REST API data, more precisely from its association endpoint.
+This package accesses the **Open Targets Platform REST API** data, more precisely from its association endpoint.
 You can see their [documentation](https://docs.targetvalidation.org/programmatic-access/rest-api) for more information.

 ## Installation